OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 **Hopefully, all those implementations will produce the _exact_ same result.**

+> The problem presented here is Astronomical Almanac computations.
+> This is mostly arithmetic and algebra, but the code is substantially large (do a `(find . -name '*.java' -print0 | xargs -0 cat) |  wc -l` to know how many lines of Java it takes, same for `*.py`, `*.go`, `*.cpp`, `*.js`,
+> it is more than 20,000 lines of code each time).
+Interestingly, this is the kind of computation the training of an AI model requires...

 Beside Java, we (will) have
 - [ES6](./ES6/README.md)
 - [C & C++, (Arduino?)](./Arduino.Cpp/README.md)